work-club/CSS-Coding-Standards/README.md

 #### Images
-The only convention to follow here is the sprites folder.
-All individual sprite image should be stored in this folder which compass will use to compile a spritesheet.
+All individual sprite image should be stored in the 'sprites' folder which compass will use to compile a spritesheet.
 All sprites must be in .png format.
 If you are unfamiliar with [Compass](http://compass-style.org/) and [compiling spritesheets](http://compass-style.org/help/tutorials/spriting/) please refer to the documentation before using this.
-If using a spritesheet from a third party it must go in the
+If using a spritesheet from a third party it must go in the 'vendor' folder.
-'vendor' folder.
 If using an existing manual spritesheet create a separate folder with the images directory.

+All furniture images that are required for backgrounds, but not as a spritesheet, should be stored in a background-images folder.

 #### Scripts
 These guide lines make no assumptions of JavaScripts.
 JavaScript coding conventions are covered [elsewhere](#).